Perimattic

 Key Features of Prometheus:

-• It stores time series data, making it easy to query and analyze metrics over time.
+• Stores time series data, making it easy to query and analyze metrics over time.

-• It allow for flexible querying and aggregation of metrics based on various dimensions.
+• Allows flexible querying and aggregation of metrics across multiple dimensions.

-• PromQL enables users to perform complex queries and calculations on collected data.
+• PromQL enables complex queries and calculations directly on collected data.

 13. Grafana

-Grafana is an open-source analytics and visualization DevOps automation tool that allows users to query, visualize, and alert on metrics and logs from various data sources.
+Grafana is an open-source analytics and visualization tool that queries, visualizes, and alerts on metrics, logs, and traces from a wide range of data sources.

 Key Features of Grafana:

-• It connects to a wide range of data sources, including databases, time series databases like Prometheus, and logging systems like Elasticsearch.
+• Connects to a wide range of data sources, including Prometheus, Elasticsearch, and most major cloud monitoring backends.

-• It create custom dashboards with interactive charts, graphs, and tables to visualize metrics and logs.
+• Creates custom dashboards with interactive charts, graphs, and tables.

-• It uses variables and query expressions to create dynamic and reusable dashboards.
+• Uses variables and query expressions to build dynamic, reusable dashboards.

 14. Splunk

-Splunk is a powerful DevOps automation tool for searching, analyzing, and visualizing machine-generated data in real-time.
+Splunk remains a powerful platform for searching, analyzing, and visualizing machine-generated data in real time, spanning log management, SIEM, and IT operations monitoring.

 Key Features of Splunk:

-• Ingest and index data from a wide range of sources, including logs, metrics, events, and more.
+• Ingests and indexes data from a wide range of sources, including logs, metrics, and events.

-• It performs ad-hoc searches and complex analysis on large volumes of data using Splunk’s search processing language (SPL).
+• Performs ad-hoc searches and complex analysis using Splunk's Search Processing Language (SPL).

-• It creates custom dashboards and visualizations to monitor and analyze data trends, patterns, and anomalies.
+• Creates custom dashboards and visualizations to monitor data trends, patterns, and anomalies.

 15. Sensu